chalet-dev/chalet/README.md

 ## REPO IS UNDER CONSTRUCTION

 Welcome to Chalet!
-This repository provides a streamlined way to set up and manage development environments using Docker containers.
+Provides a streamlined way to set up and manage development environments using Docker containers.
 With Chalet, you can run all your development tools, languages, and applications in isolated containers, eliminating the need to install any languages or tools directly on your local machine.